Discrete-time thermodynamic speed limit

 We also derived several variants of the conventional speed limit.
 The first is the stepwise speed limit which offers a bound in terms of distances between two consecutive probability distributions at all time steps.
-Second, we derived the section speed limit which is expressed solely by a single distance between any intermediate-time points.
+Second, we derived the interval speed limit which is expressed solely by a single distance between any intermediate-time points.
 This relation is useful especially when only partial-time information on probability distributions is available.
 In addition, this relation can provide a nontrivial bound even in systems driven by a cyclic protocol and generally provides a tighter bound.
 Finally, we obtained a modified speed limit for systems with unidirectional transitions.
 This relation can be applied to various systems with absorbing states such as extinction dynamics and opinion dynamics.

 Our derivation approaches are also applicable to continuous-time Markov processes, ensuring the validity of the derived relations in continuous-time processes.
 We believe that our findings will contribute to exploring thermodynamics in both discrete-time and continuous-time systems, where existing speed limits may not be applicable.